Mihai212/Project-Postman-APIs/README.md

 4. Complete in "Body" with relevant info like in the photo bellow:
 4. Click on "Send";
 5. Positive result: 204 No Content
-6. Should be displayed in "Body" a result like this example below:
+6. Should be displayed in "Body" a result like this example bellow:

 <img align="center" alt="Status" width="1300" src="https://i.ibb.co/Xkzdfhd/Replace-an-item-in-the-cart-2.png">